Man arrested on weapon charges after traffic stop in Perry Co.

 PERRY COUNTY, Miss.
 (WDAM) - According to the Perry County Sheriff’s Office, deputies initiated a traffic stop on Highway 98 on Wednesday night.

-After further investigation, the deputy seized two firearms and discovered the driver was a convicted felon.
+After further investigation, a deputy seized two firearms and discovered the driver was a convicted felon.

 The sheriff’s office said Zadarious Sutton, 23, was arrested and charged with two counts of possession of a weapon by a convicted felon.